 |DUTCH DEFEAT ENDS SOUTH AFRICAN DREAM

-Brazil arrived in South Africa as a major contender and saw off North Korea and Cote d'Ivoire before a draw with Portugal cemented its place in the knockout stage as group winners.
-A successful and largely comfortable group campaign was quickly followed up by a convincing 3-0 victory over Marcelo Bielsa’s exciting Chile, which had finished just a point behind the Selecao in qualification.
-Confidence was high heading into a quarterfinal against Netherlands in Johannesburg, and all was going to plan as Robinho gave Dunga’s side an early lead.
-But the Dutch equalized eight minutes after the break when Julio Cesar came to punch clear a Wesley Sneijder cross but instead collided into Felipe Melo, who flicked the ball into his own net.
-Fifteen minutes later Sneijder headed in a second.
-Felipe Melo was then sent off with 17 minutes left and Dunga’s dream was over.
+Brazil arrived in South Africa as major contenders and saw off North Korea and Ivory Coast before a draw with Portugal cemented their place in the knockout stage as group winners.
+A successful and largely comfortable group campaign was quickly followed up by a convincing 3-0 victory over Marcelo Bielsa’s exciting Chile, who had finished just a point behind the Selecao in qualification.
+Confidence was high heading into a quarter-final showdown against Netherlands in Johannesburg and all was going to plan as Robinho gave Dunga’s side an early lead.
+But the Dutch equalised eight minutes after the break when Julio Cesar came to punch clear a Wesley Sneijder cross but instead collided into Felipe Melo, who flicked the ball into his own net.
+Just 15 minutes later Sneijder headed in a second.
+Melo was then sent off with 17 minutes left and Dunga’s dream was over.